itk-dev/B7/README.md

 This project adds some extra functionality based on roles when creating entities in the ui and listing entities in the ui.
-This means that when you set the role property on a field in config/packages/easy_admin.yaml it will affect the fields in the create form and in the table when listing entities.
+This means that when you set the role property on a field in config/packages/easy_admin.yaml it will affect the fields in the create and edit form and in the table when listing entities.

 Example for list action: